Cobra Learning - Using HTML Document Templates

 Apply an HTML template to a new document

-- In a module, click New Document from the New button.
+- In a module, click Create a file from the Update/Create button.

 - One of two options will be available: